 Gary Haugen also said, “No good dream of love has been built on the fear of what might go wrong, but on the hope of what might go right.”

 I truly believe that the greatest accomplishments came about from men like me – men such as Thomas Edison, Bill Gates, Steve Jobs, Walt Disney, Orville & Wilbur Wright, and so many others.
 They were dreamers ultimately.
 They pushed aside fear and pursued the dreams that were planted deep within them.
-The how’s naturally come about – they always do.
+The how’s naturally came about – they always do.
 How’s will chase down a dream in motion.

 I believe I have been given a gift to dream.
 I have new dreams that have been planted within me.
 Once again, Haugen says, “You have been given everything that you need to lead this dream that you have been given.”